 In the Industrial and Commercial Sector

 - Define water requirements for your department, building or unit of production.

 - Appoint a person to track water usage and identify strengths and weaknesses.

-- Ensure that people are aware of points and times to report major water losses from leaking or damaged pipes and hoses.
+- Encourage people to be alert of leaking taps and report major water losses from leaking or damaged pipes and hoses.

 - Reduce leaks by turning taps off lightly and getting washers replaced when leaks are discovered.